The Most Important Formula in Klipfolio

 Select Results

-We see the 42 items in our data source where the Orders are Delayed.
-But we have many repeating values.
+You see the 42 items in the data source where the orders are delayed, with many repeating values.

-LOOKUP will look for matches in this list, but as soon as it finds a match, it will stop looking.
-Therefore when it arrived at the first record for “Washington,” it would identify a match with an X Axis data point, and move on to the third parameter, the value for this Washington order.
-It would then ignore the 4 other matches for Washington, and move on to the next state.
+LOOKUP searches for matches in this list and stops once it finds one.
+So when it arrives at the first record for “Washington,” it matches an X axis data point, moves on to the third parameter, and uses the value for that Washington order.
+It ignores the four other Washington matches and moves to the next state.

 Group Function